Lake AgassizThe Ultimate Fishing Spot?

 Lake Agassiz, named after Swiss geologist Louis Agassiz, was a 700-mile long by 200-mile wide lake that once covered much of Manitoba as well as parts of Ontario, Saskatchewan, Minnesota, and North Dakota.
-It was formed about 12,000 years ago at the end of the Pleistocene Epoch during last two phases of the Wisconsin Glacial Age (Agassiz Project, 1996) as a result of the accumulation of glacial meltwater that was prevented from flowing northward by remnants of the Laurentide Ice Sheet (Ostlie & Faust, 1997).
-Though the lake's depth and size varied as the climate periodically warmed and cooled, causing the glacial ice to alternately retreat and then advance (MPCA, 1997), many of the lake's boundaries are apparent from old shorelines such as the Campbell Beach Ridge in Manitoba (University of Manitoba, 1995) as well as the Blanchard and Herman beaches in North Dakota and Minnesota (Uphum, 1999).
+It was formed about 12,000-13,000 years ago at the end of the Pleistocene Epoch during last two phases of the Wisconsin Glacial Age (Agassiz Project, 1996) as a result of the accumulation of glacial meltwater that was prevented from flowing northward by remnants of the Laurentide Ice Sheet (Ostlie & Faust, 1997).
+The lake's depth and size varied as the climate periodically warmed and cooled, causing the glacial ice to alternately retreat and then advance and the lake to partially drain and refill.
+(MPCA, 1997).
+However, many of the lake's primary boundaries are apparent from old shorelines such as the Campbell Beach Ridge in Manitoba (University of Manitoba, 1995) as well as the Blanchard and Herman beaches in North Dakota and Minnesota (Uphum, 1999).
 Where rivers entered the lake, extensive deltas formed.
 The most prominent of these were at the mouths of the Sheyenne River in North Dakota and the Assiniboine River in Manitoba.
 Outlet channels, such as the Glacial River Warren, which is now the Minnesota River Valley, cut prominent scars through the landscape that can still be seen today (Ostlie & Faust, 1997).

-Approximately 7500 to 8000 years ago, as the climate warmed further, the Laurentide Ice Sheet melted sufficiently to allow the lake to drain to the north, eventually into Hudson Bay.
-Today, only Lakes Manitoba, Winnipeg, Winnipegosis (all in Manitoba); Lake of the Woods (on the Minnesota and Ontario border); and many smaller lakes throughout the region remain from this once huge inland sea (Minnesota DNR, 1997).
+Approximately 8000-8500 years ago, as the climate warmed further, the Laurentide Ice Sheet melted sufficiently to allow the lake to drain nearly completely to the north, eventually into Hudson Bay.
+Today, only Lakes Manitoba, Winnipeg, Winnipegosis (all in Manitoba); Lake of the Woods and Rainy Lake (on the Minnesota and Ontario border); Upper and Lower Red Lakes: and many smaller lakes throughout the region remain from this once huge inland sea (Minnesota DNR, 1997).
 The fertile soil of the Red River Valley on the Minnesota-North Dakota border is also a vestige of the clay-like silt that accumulated on the bottom of the lake (Agassiz Project, 1996).

 Were there fish in Lake Agassiz?
 As we say here in Minnesota, "You betcha!"
 According to Dr. K. W. Stewart, a Professor of Zoology at the University of Manitoba, fossil remains of only four fish species have been found in the former lake bed.
 However, based on the their current distribution, Stewart estimates that 34 of Manitoba's 86 total fish species entered the province through Lake Agassiz (personal communication, May 26, 2000).
 These species include goldeye, lake sturgeon, lake trout, northern pike, and walleye.